 AMI Project Information

-After several years of exploring Automated Meter Reading, Cleveland Utilities has started the process of implementation of this system for our customer.
+After several years of exploring Automated Meter Reading, Cleveland Utilities implemented this system for our customers.
 Automated meter reading, or AMR, is the technology of remote collection of consumption and other data by the central office location for billing, troubleshooting, and further analysis.
-The initial phase will begin in the fall of 2010 by installing a 500-meter system for proof testing.
-After system acceptance, 8500 meters will be purchased and installed.
-It's expected to take three years to complete the upgrade for all electric meters to this new technology.

 New technology, called Advanced Metering Infrastructure (AMI) enables CU to remotely read meters resulting in operational efficiency, enhanced customer service, billing and power restoration, environmental benefits, as well as energy use.
-All existing customer meters will be exchanged for new digital meters starting in the fall of 2010.
+All existing customer meters were exchanged for new digital meters starting in the fall of 2010.

 AMI is the acronym for this technology which was first introduced in the 1970's/ Previously known as "AMR" for Automated Meter Reading, the AMI system used operations similar to that of a cellular telephone.
-The communication device embedded in each meter (generally located outside the building) will communicate with data collection equipment mounted on the utility poles at various points in a community.
-Communication between the AMI meter and data collection points will be transferred over the 900 Mhz spectrum with an anticipated power output of .25 watts of power.
-The transfer of data gathered at various collection points will then be transmitted to CU via a communication infrastructure.
-AMI technology is sometime referred to as smart meters.
+The communication device embedded in each meter (generally located outside the building) communicates with data collection equipment mounted on the utility poles at various points in a community.
+Communication between the AMI meter and data collection points is transferred over the 900 Mhz spectrum with an anticipated power output of .25 watts of power.
+The transfer of data gathered at various collection points is transmitted to CU via a communication infrastructure.
+AMI technology is sometimes referred to as smart meters.

-This new technology enables CU to remotely read meters resulting in operational efficiency, enhanced customer service, billing and power restoration as well as enviromental benefits.
+This new technology enables CU to remotely read meters resulting in operational efficiency, enhanced customer service, billing, and power restoration as well as environmental benefits.

---Energy usage data collected remotely eliminates misreads and therefore reduces the number of estimated
+- Energy usage data collected remotely eliminates misreads and therefore reduces the number of estimated electrical usage.

---In the near future, meter readers will not need access to your electric meter every month.
+- Meter readers no longer need access to your electric meter every month.